 It’s been just under a month since my last post.
 Summer had just started, I was migrating my projects from GitHub to GitLab… Now I’ve got a couple part-time summer jobs and just enough free time to work on my projects.
-I’ve been spending a lot of time working on my website theme over the past month; I keep telling myself I’m going to take a break and work on other things, but it just doesn’t happen.
+I’ve been spending a lot of time working on my website theme (edit: now moved from GitLab) over the past month; I keep telling myself I’m going to take a break and work on other things, but it just doesn’t happen.
 Maybe this time, though.

 … Probably not.